Updated: 12/23/22 | December 23rd, 2022

 Fortunately, there are other options.
 Japan also has regular limited express and regional trains.
 Naturally, they are much slower than the shinkansen, but they are also cheaper.

-For example, a trip on a local train from Kyoto to Tokyo will cost around 8,000 JPY ($73 USD) instead of 13,710 JPY ($126 USD) for the bullet train.
-However, the journey will take 9 hours instead of 3 hours and will also require several transfers, making it a less than an ideal choice for most travelers.
+A trip on a local train from Kyoto to Tokyo costs around 8,360 JPY instead of 13,320 JPY for the bullet train.
+However, the local train journey takes 9 hours instead of 3 hours and requires several transfers, making it a less than an ideal choice for most travelers.

 Whether you opt for the bullet train or regional trains, I think train travel is the best way to see the country.
 It’s just not a good idea to buy individual tickets.
-In order to reduce your train costs, you need to get a Japan Rail (JR) pass.
+In order to reduce your train costs, you need to get a Japan Rail Pass.

-The JR pass is indispensable for travel in Japan, as you get unlimited rides with it.
-The pass has several options (each valid for consecutive days, not just travel days):
+The JR Pass is indispensable for travel in Japan, as you get unlimited rides with it.
+The standard pass has several options (each valid for consecutive days, not just travel days):

-Even if you get just the seven-day JR pass, it will still cost less than a round-trip train ticket from Osaka to Tokyo.
+Even if you get just the seven-day JR pass, it still costs less than a round-trip train ticket from Osaka to Tokyo.
 And you can still do a lot in seven days (it’s a small country, after all!)

 There are regional options as well if you are not traveling the entire country.
 These options will save you even more money since they are cheaper than the regular JR passes.
 You can buy JR passes for six different regions of the country: